 What Are the Signs of Senility in a Dog?

-Recognizing dementia in your older dog is easiest if you can first identify and confirm the following clinical signs:
+Recognizing dementia in your older dog is easier if you can first identify and confirm the following clinical signs:

 - Failure to respond to her name or simple commands that she used to know.